Shuai-Wu-math/Shuai-Wu-math.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Phd from School of Mathematical Sciences, Beijing Normal University.
-My research interest includes spectral methods, spectral element mathods, singularity problem of differential equations .
+## About Me
+I am a Ph.D. student in Computational Mathematics at Beijing Normal University.
+My research interests lie in numerical partial differential equations.

 ## Education